HEAL/cedar-form-docs/docs/minimal-info.md

     > If your study description is incorrect, contact heal-support@datacommons.io immediately, and do NOT proceed with filling out the CEDAR form until instructed to.
 Do NOT edit pre-populated fields.
 They will NOT save.

     **How this field will be used**
-    > This field will be available to free text search and discovery tools on the Platform and the text will be human readable in the Platform study table study entry and on the Platform study page.
+    > This field will be available to free text search and discovery tools on the Platform and the text will be human readable in your study's Platform study table entry and on your study's Platform study page.
 This will make your study more discoverable by Platform Users, and will help the Platform Users who find your study to identify your study, learn something about it, and decide whether it is of clear interest for their purposes.

 ??? note "Alternative Study Title or Name"
     **How to answer**